lytinahome/Slave-Trade-Volume1/README.md

 **R program: 8 embarkation.R**

-* perform basic data analysis of the dataset of tastdb-exp-2010.sav
+* performed basic analysis of the dataset of tastdb-exp-2010.sav
-* recode the embarkation and disembarkation regions in tastdb-exp-2010.sav.
+* recoded the embarkation and disembarkation regions in tastdb-exp-2010.sav.
-* edit the odd records in data source.
+* edited the odd records in the data source.
-* involve the following features as the output.
+* involved the following features as the output:
   * voyageid: arbitrary voyage identification number; assigned by editors
   * year10: decade; calculated and numbered serially from 1650s to 1860s
   * majbyimp: region of embarkation; calculated, based on port data